-While this religious division was taking place, there also came the Great Famine of 1315-17, the first in a series of large-scale disasters of the late Middle Ages that befell Europe all at the beginning of the 14th century - when the kingdoms were expelling their Jews.
+While this religious division was taking place, there also came the Great Famine of 1315-17, the first in a series of large-scale disasters of the late Middle Ages that befell Europe all at the beginning of the fourteenth century - when the kingdoms were expelling their Jews.
 This famine caused millions of deaths.
-According to estimates, around 10 to 25% of the urban population died.
-It marked the end of the previous period of growth and prosperity of the 11^{th} - 13^{th} centuries.
+According to estimates, around ten to twenty-five percent of the urban population died.
+It marked the end of the previous period of growth and prosperity of the eleventh to thirteenth centuries.40